Skip to main content

 Effective technology leadership promotes the development of a balanced and inclusive technology infrastructure that examines assistive technology (AT), educational technology (EdTech), and information technology (IT) as part of a technology ecosystem.

-CITES has utilized a design-thinking process, in partnership with local districts, to refine a set of leadership practices that enhance the development of a balanced and inclusive technology infrastructure.
+CITES has utilized a design-thinking process, in partnership with local districts, to refine a set of leadership practices that enhance the development of a balanced and inclusive technology system.

 CITES leadership practices include:

-Learn how to systematically begin the process of creating and sustaining an inclusive technology ecosystem using the CITES Framework.
-The CITES leadership practices can be approached step by step, or as a “just-in-time” resource that focuses on specific areas most needed in the district.
+The CITES leadership practices can be approached step by step, or as a “just-in-time” resource to focus on specific areas.

 Top of Page